lizardie/GTFS/README.md

 # GTFS
 My little games with GTFS.
+This is still unfinished and totally disorganised.

 I start by processing GTFS for Sweden using Postgres with PostGIS on localhost.
 I download the data locally to my comp (and unzip even though probably not necessary).
 I am using my folder structure - if you replicate, change the paths where needed.